juhakaup/CityBikeApp/documents/localdb.md

 ```
 $ psql -U postgres
 ```
-After entering your password, you can use the following command to create the database:
+After loggin in you can use the following command to create the database:
 ```
 CREATE DATABASE citybike_app;
 ```
-Next we need to add an .env -file to the root of server directory and add the following content to it
+Next we need to setup the .env -file in the root of server and add the following content to it

 ```
 PGUSER='username'